herbyderb01/herbyderb01/README.md

 ## About Me

-I'm a Senior at Utah State University, where I'm working towards earning a Bachelor's Degree in Electrical Engineering and a Master's in Computer Engineering.
+I'm a Computer Engineering Intern working at Camp Chef.
+I have a Bachelor's Degree in Electrical Engineering at Utah State University, and I am working towards earning a Master's in Computer Engineering.

-I have a passion for computers and technology, particularly in the areas of homelabs and self-hosted services.
+I have a passion for automation, computers and technology, particularly in the areas of homelabs and self-hosted services.
 I enjoy tinkering with servers and exploring the potential of 3D printing.
-When I'm not immersed in tech, I love spending time outdoors, appreciating nature.
+When I'm not immersed in tech, I love spending time outdoors, appreciating nature by hiking, and playing Disc Golf.

 ## Skills and Interests

 - **Programming Languages:**
-  - Proficient in C and C++
+  - Experienced in C and C++
-  - Experience with Java and Python
+  - Worked frequently with Java and Python
   - Novice in HTML and CSS

 - **Technology Interests:**
+  - Automation
   - Computers and Servers (Homelabs, Self-Hosted Services)
-  - Automation
   - Microcrontrollers
   - 3D Printing
   - Outdoor Activities

 - **Technical Skills:**
-  - Familiar with microcontrollers and their architecture
+  - Familiar with Embedded Real-Time Systems and microcontrollers
   - Experienced in writing and developing firmware for microcontrollers

 ## Languages and Tools